Brouillon créé le 29 March 2023 à 15h16

 (Français) La notion de sobriété renvoie à une distinction implicite entre désirs et besoins, la distinction entre...More info

-The work of the STEEP team is based on the following observation: the lifestyles of the so-called “rich” countries (OECD countries) are incompatible with planetary boundaries in terms of resource availability but also in terms of environmental impacts.
+The work of the STEEP team is based on the following observation: the lifestyles of the so-called “high income” countries (OECD countries) are incompatible with planetary boundaries in terms of resource availability but also in terms of environmental impacts.
 This exceeding of limits generates an erosion of the Earth system’s capacity to support life and our societies.
 The collapse of biodiversity, climate change, water scarcity, soil erosion, etc. are only symptoms of this.
 Moreover, the deadlines corresponding to the depletion of a certain number of critical non-renewable resources (liquid fossil fuels, metals, phosphorus, potassium, etc.) are incompatible with our ability to substitute these resources.

 Exceeding global limits is directly linked to our consumption and production patterns, which are also inherently vulnerable.
 Faced with these observations, we set ourselves the objective of providing answers to the following issues: